oroinc/crm/README.md

 --------------------------------------------------------

 - extend or replace Attribute, AttributeOption, AttributeOptionValue in your bundle
-- define the classes to use in our flexibleentity.yml with properties : 'flexible_attribute_class', 'flexible_attribute_option_class', 'flexible_attribute_option_value_class'
+- define the classes to use in our flexibleentity.yml with properties : 'attribute_class', 'flexible_attribute_option_class', 'attribute_option_value_class'

 Use flat storage for values
 ---------------------------